 The data found across the Hotjar suite is available to you in Dashboards, meaning you won't have to worry about integrations during setup.
 Access the following metrics (and more) in one place: total sessions, average session duration, average pages/session, bounce rate, top pages, average user sentiment (or average Feedback score), rage clicks & u-turns, new vs returning users, devices/browsers/operating systems, and top countries.

 Eliminate the need to switch between different tools when checking quantitative and qualitative data.
 Using multiple analytics sources slows down your team, creates data gaps, and prevents access to more accurate insights.
 With Hotjar, you can find the information that matters to your team and turn it into actionable insights fast.

 Dashboards are available to product teams on all plans.
 Having a Hotjar account means you can immediately start viewing your product or website's aggregate user data—no additional coding or integration required.
 And there’s a dashboard for every occasion, from finding pesky bugs to monitoring product launches, so you can create as many dashboards as you need.

 Analysis to insights, insights to action

 When it comes to meeting user needs and improving their experience, product teams must bring quantitative and qualitative data together, turn it into meaningful insights, and make decisions that move the needle.
 Don’t let traditional analytics or a clunky process slow you down.

-The Hotjar Dashboard makes all of the above possible.
-The aggregate, visual view enables you to spot problems and discover opportunities quickly.
-Because you can find everything you need for analysis in one place, you can maximize your team’s resources.
-You can also get the entire product team on the same page—from product research and monitoring to improvement and scaling, collaboration has never been easier.
+Hotjar Dashboards makes all of the above possible.
+The aggregate visualization enables you to spot problems and discover opportunities quickly.
+Because you can find everything you need for analysis in one place, you can maximize your team’s resources and get the entire product team on the same page—from product research and monitoring to improvement and scaling, collaboration has never been easier.